 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 15 years and 7 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the TG-5 comes out slightly ahead of the 1D (15 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.